hendrtd/engr-1110/docs/modules/m0/structure.md

 modules.
 All graded items are scheduled to be due or delivered on module boundaries.
 Specifically, each graded item in the course is due by the last Friday of the module that contains it.
-The last Saturday and Sunday of each module are late days: assignments due during the module can be turned in for significant grade penalties.
+The last Saturday and Sunday of each module are late days: a 25% penalty is applied to assignments turned in on Saturday, and a 50% penalty is applied to assignments turned in on Sunday.

 Here is the specific schedule for [Spring 2022](http://www.auburn.edu/main/auweb_calendar.php).